Final Fantasy XIV: Story

-The game opens with a vision of the player character in battle with a masked man in black robes.
-The adventurer awakens from the vision on their journey to their starting city, Gridania, Ul'dah, or Limsa Lominsa.
-Returning players from legacy FFXIV appear in a column of light.
-Through odd jobs and tenacity, the adventurer joins their city's Adventurer's Guild, and is favorably compared to the Warriors of Light from the Sixth Astra Era, whom Louisoix saved, but whom no one can remember any details about.
-Masked men, like in the vision, make targeted attacks, and the adventurer gains aid from representatives of the Scions.
-Finally, they meet the secret society's leader, Minfilia.
-She reveals the visions are a power called the Echo, which marks them as a chosen representative of Hydaelyn, the Mothercrystal.
+The game opens with a vision of the player character defeating a masked, black-robed man.
+The adventurer awakens shortly before arriving at the starting city, Gridania, Ul'dah, or Limsa Lominsa.
+Returning players from the original version appear in a column of light.
+Through odd jobs and tenacity, the player joins the city's Adventurer's Guild, and is favorably compared to the "Warriors of Light" who vanished in the Seventh Umbral Calamity.
+The adventurer thwarts attacks by mysterious masked men and earns the attention of the Scions.
+Minfilia reveals the player's visions are the Echo, a power marking chosen representatives of Hydaelyn, the deity for whom the world is named.

-Freshly inducted, the adventurer and Thancred investigate abductions and crystal thefts in Thanalan, revealed to come from the Amalj'aa Tribe.
-They capture the adventurer to sacrifice to their primal, Ifrit, but the Echo blocks Ifrit's "tempering."
-Instead, the adventurer defeats Ifrit, and is hailed a hero, courted by all three Grand Companies.
-During memorial services for the dead at Carteneau, the player meets Alphinaud and Alisaie, who part ways over disagreement about the purpose of such displays.
-The adventurer is assigned to the Black Shroud to forge ties with the Sylphs, a peaceful tribe whose radical faction has summoned the primal Ramuh against the Garleans.
-While rescuing the Sylph elder, the adventurer encounters another masked man, Lahabrea, revealed to be a leader of the mysterious Ascians.
+Freshly inducted, the adventurer and Thancred investigate abductions and crystal thefts in Thanalan by the Amalj'aa tribe, who capture the player for their primal, Ifrit, to enthrall, but the Echo blocks Ifrit's "tempering".
+Instead, the adventurer defeats the primal, and is hailed a hero, courted by all three Grand Companies.
+During memorial services for the Battle of Carteneau, the player meets Alphinaud and Alisaie, who part over disagreement about such nationalist displays' purpose.
+The Scions send the adventurer to the Black Shroud to forge ties with the Sylphs, a peaceful tribe whose radical faction has summoned Ramuh against the Garleans.
+While rescuing the Sylph elder, the adventurer encounters another masked man, Lahabrea, a leader of the mysterious Ascians.

-The adventurer investigates, but Lahabrea twice eludes them.
-Minfilia sends them to thwart the freshly-summoned Kobold primal, Titan, so they recruit the retired primal-fighting Company of Heroes.
-After a series of miscellaneous tasks, the Company's leader reveals the way, and the adventurer defeats Titan, learning that Lahabrea is working alongside Legatus Gaius van Baelsar of the XIVth Imperial Legion.
-The adventurer returns to the Scions' headquarters to find slaughter: Minfilia and others were captured, and everyone else was slain, by the Garleans.
-After funeral rites for the fallen, Alphinaud returns to recruit the adventurer, aiming to defeat the freshly-summoned Ixal Tribe primal, Garuda.
-To confront Garuda in her own domain, they must awaken the memories of the amnesiac genius engineer, Cid Garlond.
+Minfilia sends the player to thwart Kobold efforts to summon Titan.
+The Scions seek advice from retired primal-fighting Company of Heroes.
+After a series of trials disguised as banquet preparations, the Company's leader reveals the way.
+The adventurer defeats Titan, learning that Lahabrea is aiding Gaius van Baelsar who has renewed his designs on Eorzea.
+The adventurer returns to the Scions' headquarters to find slaughter: Minfilia and others were captured by Garleans, and the remaining Scions slain.
+After funeral rites for the fallen, Alphinaud returns to recruit the adventurer, aiming to rebuild the Scions and defeat the freshly-summoned Ixali primal, Garuda.
+To confront Garuda in her own domain, they must awaken the memories of an amnesiac Cid Garlond.